A Versatile Variational Quantum Kernel Framework for Non-Trivial Classification

 Each layer $l$ consists of two parts, as shown in the \Cref{fig:ansatz}.
 First, a layer of single-qubit gates is applied to all qubits, where each qubit $i$ undergoes an $R_Y(\theta_{i,l})$ rotation, followed by an $R_Z(\phi_{i,l} \cdot x)$ rotation.
 The parameters $\theta_{i,l}$ and $\phi_{i,l}$ are trainable, and the re-uploading of the input $x$ in each layer makes the overall ansatz $V(x)$ data-dependent—a necessary condition for creating a non-trivial ansatz.
 For \texttt{QAmp}, it reuploads the scalar mean of the feature vector $x$, while for \texttt{QRBF}, it reuploads the $x$ scalar directly.
 Second, an entangling block of CNOT gates is applied in a circular chain, with CNOTs acting between adjacent qubits from $i$ (control) to $(i+1) \pmod N$ (target).
 This entire layer structure is repeated $L$ times.
 The circuit has a total of $2 \cdot N \cdot L$ trainable parameters.

 To ensure training stability and control the model's expressivity, we introduce a hyperparameter, $s$, that globally scales the argument of each data-dependent $R_Z$ gate.
 The rotation is thus applied as $R_Z(s \cdot \phi_{i,l} \cdot x)$.
-This scaling factor is not optimized during training but is manually tuned for each dataset.
-This technique accelerates convergence, which may help barren plateaus \cite{mccleanBarrenPlateausQuantum2018, holmesConnectingAnsatzExpressibility2022}.
+This scaling factor is not optimized during training but is tuned through hyperparameter search for each dataset.
+This technique improves training stability and accelerates convergence.

 In terms of quantum resources, the complete $L$-layer ansatz requires a total of $LN$ CNOT gates and $2LN$ single-qubit gates.
 The depth of the ansatz scales linearly with both the number of layers and qubits, with a total depth of $L(N+2)$, excluding the initial state preparation.
 The complete circuit involves an ansatz and its adjoint, and has a total depth of $2L(N+2)$.
 For the $L=5$ layers used in all our experiments, this corresponds to $5N$ CNOT gates, $10N$ single-qubit gates, and a final circuit depth of $10(N+2)$.